-- Financial advice and distribution. - Platform management and superannuation administration. - Investment management. - Trustee services including estate planning and corporate trust.
+- financial advice and distribution; - platform management & superannuation administration; - investment management; and - trustee services including estate planning and corporate trust.

 Review of operations

 In accordance with current Australian accounting standards, the audited financial results of the benefit funds of IOOF Ltd are included in the consolidated results of the Group.
 The inclusion of the benefit funds has a minimal impact on the profit for the year, but results in offsetting pre-tax profit and income tax amounts not available to shareholders.
 The following table provides a reconciliation between the reported results of the Group and underlying net profit after tax (UNPAT) pre-amortisation, with the results of the benefit funds excluded.
 In calculating its UNPAT pre amortisation, the Group reverses the impact on profit of certain, predominantly non cash, items to enable a better understanding of its operational result.